CMPUT414W15TeamF/CMPUT414-Skinning/README.md

 We used the following websites and papers to help us and as guides to integrating dual quaternions into pinocchio.
 * http://rodolphe-vaillant.fr/?e=29
+* The meshes used for testing were initially created using Cosmic Blobs(R) software developed by Dassault Systemes SolidWorks Corp.
 * Kavan, Ladislav, et al. "Skinning with dual quaternions."
 Proceedings of the 2007 symposium on Interactive 3D graphics and games.
 ACM, 2007.
 * Baran, Ilya, and Jovan Popović.
 "Automatic rigging and animation of 3d characters."
 ACM Transactions on Graphics (TOG).
 Vol. 26.
 No. 3.
 ACM, 2007.